seanpm2001/SeansAudioDB/Music/1.1 Music (GitHub)/Part 1/Ukraine_National_Anthem/2022/Daily/README.md

 ### 2016, June 10th continuation error

 A severe error was spotted (9 days were missing) and now I have to figure out what to do before I can resume this list.
 I will try to fix this tomorrow (2022, Friday, December 9th)

+Edit1: The issue was not fixed on 2022, Friday, December 9th.
+Work on this project was skipped entirely for that day

+Edit2: The issue was fixed on 2022, Saturday, December 10th, and the range has been increased from 2017 to 2019.
+I will keep a watchful eye to try and prevent this from happening agao

 Internal notes: